Spring by LA’ FORTE

 Copper, Refined.

-Interior Surface Tested at 97.6% Copper Purity
+Interior Surface Tested at - 97.6% Copper Purity

-Spring by LA’ FORTE copper hydration collection
+Spring by LA’ FORTE premium copper hydration collection

-Interior surface tested at 97.6% copper purity.
+Interior surface tested for copper composition.

 Coating only outside

-Exterior finish enhances look, life and longevity.
+Exterior protection enhances look, life and longevity.

 Avoid acidic liquids

-Patina is normal
+Patina is natural

 FAQs